Top Tips for Spending More Time Outdoors

 If you’re somebody pressed for time and need quick and easy lifestyle changes to get more time outdoors, consider walking places instead of driving.
 This isn’t always possible, but it can make a world of a difference as long as you’re able.
 The people who can benefit from this most are folks who live in the city or suburbs with plenty of nearby shops and friends.

 If you live somewhere more rural, landscaping, gardening, and other yard work is a great way to enjoy the great outdoors.
 Start with the simplest things you can do, even if it’s just mowing your lawn.
 For those who are really committed, you could switch from a riding lawn mower to a push mower.
 Other projects like weeding your flowers, planting vegetables, and watering them each day are also great ways to spend time outside.
 Gardening is so common in the states that $47.8 billion of lawn and garden retail expenses were reported by American gardeners.
 It’s a lot of work, but it can really pay off in the end.
+If you don’t have the time, energy, tools or expertise to maintain your lawn, consider letting the experts at TruGreen Lawn Oregon to take care of it for you.

 Another easy way to spend time outdoors is by having dinners on your deck or patio when the weather permits.
 You could also build or buy a firepit.
 There’s nothing better than spending time outside sitting around a fire burner, enjoying the company of your friends or family.
 However, if you’re looking for something a little more active, just taking a walk around your block or down the street is a good way to disengage from the stress of the day while getting some exercise.
 Similarly, going to a local park or hiking trail is a great way to stay fit while also enjoying the beauty of nature.